Business Relationship Manager (BRM) Metrics

 Low Maturity – Ad Hoc or Order Taker

-If you’re only just starting out with your BRM capability, typically all you have in terms of performance metrics are satisfaction surveys that assess your business partners’ opinions on the enabling business function’s service delivery.
+If you’re only just starting out with your BRM capability, typically all you have in terms of performance metrics are satisfaction surveys that assess your partners’ opinions on the enabling function’s service delivery.
 The problem is, satisfaction surveys tend to be subjective, meaning they often reflect how someone feels on a particular day than an accurate overall indicator of value added.

 With that said, you can still glean useful information from surveys.
 As long as the results are tabulated and built into an action plan, they’re still worth doing from time to time (for example, every six months or so).

-Level 3 – Routine is routine; innovation is a challenge.
+Routine is routine; innovation is a challenge.

 Mid-Level Maturity – Service Provider

-Level 4 – Building cooperation based on mutual respect and understanding.
+Build cooperation based on mutual respect and understanding.

 Moving Up in Maturity – Trusted Advisor

-For BRMs starting out, it’s a good idea to assign goals of achieving $X financial business value to the business in “approved-to-start” projects during their initial year or two.
+For BRMs starting out, it’s a good idea to assign goals of achieving $X financial value to the organization in “approved-to-start” projects during their initial year or two.

 Note the emphasis on “approved-to-start” projects and not “delivered” projects.
-BRMs starting out can easily influence the projects that are brought forward to the organization through business cases, but influencing the actual delivery of these projects from the enabling business function (resulting in true value realization) will come from more senior/experienced business teams.
+BRMs starting out can easily influence the projects that are brought forward to the organization through business cases, but influencing the actual delivery of these projects from the enabling function (resulting in true value realization) will come from more senior/experienced teams.

 Highest Maturity – Strategic Partner

-By summing up the individual BRM business value realization reports, you now have financial business value that can be shared across the organization.
-Your CFO and CEO will love this!
+By summing up the individual BRM value realization reports, you now have financial value that can be shared across the organization.
+Your CEO and executive leadership will love this.

-The number of projects met with a “no.”
+It’s important to track the number of projects met with a “no.”